oasis-tcs/odata-vocabularies/vocabularies/Org.OData.Temporal.V1.md

 Property|Type|Description
 :-------|:---|:----------
-[PeriodStart](Org.OData.Temporal.V1.xml#L126)|PropertyPath|Property containing lower boundary of a period [PeriodEnd](Org.OData.Temporal.V1.xml#L129)|PropertyPath|Property containing upper boundary of a period [ObjectKey](Org.OData.Temporal.V1.xml#L132)|\[PropertyPath\]|The set of primitive properties that identify a temporal object<br>A temporal object is a set of facts whose changes over application time are tracked by the service.
+[PeriodStart](Org.OData.Temporal.V1.xml#L129)|PropertyPath|Property containing lower boundary of a period [PeriodEnd](Org.OData.Temporal.V1.xml#L132)|PropertyPath|Property containing upper boundary of a period [ObjectKey](Org.OData.Temporal.V1.xml#L135)|\[PropertyPath\]|The set of primitive properties that identify a temporal object<br>A temporal object is a set of facts whose changes over application time are tracked by the service.
 The entities in the annotated collection belong to potentially multiple temporal objects, and each temporal object is uniquely identified by the values of the specified object key properties.
 Object key properties follow the same rules as entity key properties.
 If no object key is specified, only a single temporal object belongs to the annotated collection.
-[SupportedActions](Org.OData.Temporal.V1.xml#L136)|\[[QualifiedActionName](Org.OData.Core.V1.md#QualifiedActionName)\]|List of supported temporal actions

 ## <a name="TimesliceWithPeriod"></a>[TimesliceWithPeriod](Org.OData.Temporal.V1.xml#L141)
 Delta time slices with validity period in an action defined in this vocabulary